f5devcentral/openssl-pqc-stepbystep-lab/01_quantum_ca_intro.md

 ## Introduction

-This lab guide provides a comprehensive walkthrough for building a quantum-resistant Certificate Authority (CA) infrastructure using OpenSSL 3.0+ with compliance to NSA's Commercial National Security Algorithm Suite 2.0 (CNSA 2.0) standards.
+This lab guide provides a  walkthrough for building a quantum-resistant Certificate Authority (CA) infrastructure using OpenSSL 3.0+ with compliance to NSA's Commercial National Security Algorithm Suite 2.0 (CNSA 2.0) standards.

-### Overview

-This hands-on guide will teach you how to:
-- Build a quantum-resistant Root CA with 10-year validity
-- Create CNSA 2.0 compliant Intermediate CAs
-- Generate quantum-resistant certificates with proper SAN configuration
-- Implement OCSP certificate revocation
-- Apply proper Unix file permissions for security

 ### Important Note on Lab Approach

 This guide presents commands for you to type directly rather than using automated scripts.
 This hands-on approach ensures you understand each step of the process and learn the OpenSSL command syntax.
-Take time to read the output of each command and understand what it's doing.
+Take time to read the output of each command and understand what it's doing... or don't.
+I'm breezy.

-### CNSA 2.0 Requirements
+## CNSA 2.0 Requirements

 The Commercial National Security Algorithm Suite 2.0 specifies the following quantum-resistant algorithms: